cityssm/pdf-puppeteer/README.md

  * Usage
  * @param html - This is the HTML to be converted to a PDF.
  * @param [pdfOptions] - Optional parameter to pass in Puppeteer PDF options.
- * @param [puppeteerOptions] - Optional parameter to pass in Puppeteer launch options.
  * @param [pdfPuppeteerOptions] - Optional parameter to pass in PDF Puppeteer options.
  */
 const pdfBuffer = await convertHTMLToPDF(html, pdfOptions, puppeteerOptions, pdfPuppeteerOptions);